-- I then intend to dig deeper into the experience of actual organizations.
+- I am now preparing to dig deeper into the experience of actual organizations.
 I’m curious why we’re currently seeing the development of new, faith-based organizations solely focused on environmental matters.
 Why, for example, has this sort of work not been high on the agenda of mission (or faith-based humanitarian) organizations?
-Why is it that Christian communities cannot be relied upon to publicaly advocate for creation care?
+Why is it that Christian communities cannot be relied upon to publicly advocate for creation care?

 - I’ll communicate some of what I learn here on my blog.
 I will also be writing a column for the Mennonite Creation Care Network.
 As with my other research projects, I intend to share what I learn in scholarly venues as well.